WHO WILL PARTICIPATE IN OUR RECITAL?

 The recital will be divided into five groups by age, and these groups will perform on June 9th and 10th at The Falls Church Episcopal.
 Performance times are Sunday at 2:30 and 4:00 and Saturday at 3:00, 5:00, and 7:00.
 On Sunday, Bright Starts Classes will play at 2:00; grades K through 2 at 4:00.
 On Saturday, grades 2 and 3 will play at 3:00; high school will play at 7:00.
-All recitals will be scheduled by assignment, not by sign-up.
-Time assignments will be made by March 10.
+All recitals are scheduled by assignment, not by sign-up.
+Time assignments are now available at this link

 ARE THE ANY REHEARSALS?

 rehearsals for all students except Bright Starts classes.
 Rehearsals will be at the Studio in Falls Church June 1, 2, 3, and/or 7 and are scheduled by online sign-up